markonomikon/shortcuts-archive/README.md

 Eclipse also allows you to customize shortcuts to match your preferences.
 You can explore more shortcuts and their functionalities in the "Keys" preference page in Eclipse settings.
 Check documentation here: https://eclipseide.org/getting-started/

-#### what is Eclipse?
-Open-source integrated development environment (IDE) for coding, debugging, and building software across multiple programming languages.

 ## IntelliJ Idea
+Premium integrated development environment (IDE) for streamlined coding, testing, and debugging, with advanced features for Java and other languages.

-Note that these shortcuts are based on the default keybindings in IntelliJ IDEA.
+**Note**: that these shortcuts are based on the default keybindings in IntelliJ IDEA.
 - **Ctrl + Space**: Basic code completion.
 Shows suggestions for code while typing.
 - **Ctrl + Shift + Space**: Smart code completion.
 Shows suggestions based on the type expected at the current caret position.
 - **Ctrl + N**: Open class.
 Allows you to quickly search for and open a specific class.